 Microsoft Excel is a marvelous work management tool that can handle many of the financial calculations you make in running your business.
 Among many other business functions, Excel can also help you in making invoice for your products; i.e., prepare an itemized list of products sold or services offered.
-You can create an invoice template in Excel by downloading a pre-made template or creating an invoice from a blank workbook.
+You can create an invoice template in Excel by downloading a pre-made invoice template or creating an invoice sample from a blank workbook.

 Click the Start button on the Windows taskbar.
 You can see it on the bottom, left-hand corner of your computer’s desktop or “home” screen)